gnudatalanguage/gdl/doc/udg/README.txt

 0/ You must have compiled GDL before

-1/ You must collect some external files before:
+1/ You must collect some external files before
+   (or better obtain them using your LaTeX or OS package manager):

 -- forloop.sty
 http://www.ctan.org/tex-archive/macros/latex/contrib/forloop